Good-byes and Butterflies

 Good-byes and Butterflies is a studio album by Canadian rock band the Five Man Electrical Band.
 The album includes the band's biggest hit, "Signs," which peaked at #3 on the Billboard Hot 100.
 The album was released in 1970, and then re-released in 1971 with different cover art.

-The album reached #52 in the Canadian RPM Magazine charts.
+Chart performance

+The album reached No. 52 in the Canadian RPM Magazine charts on October 2, 1971.
+It debuted on Billboard magazine's Top LP's chart in the issue dated July 31, 1971, peaking at No. 148 during a nine-week run on the chart.
+The album debuted on Cashbox magazine's Top 100 Albums chart in the issue dated July 1, 1971, peaking at No. 141 during a six-week run on the chart.

 Track listing

 All songs written by Les Emmerson.